-8 Ways to Make the Holiday Season Less Stressful and Less Expensive
+8 Ways to Reduce Holiday Season Money Stress

 1. Focus On Experiences, Not Gifts.
 You probably can’t remember the majority of the gifts you gave or received as a child.
 You may however, have fond memories of events or family traditions that you treasure.
 It is never too late to create a new tradition that your family can enjoy year after year.
 Explore your family’s ethnic heritage to find new holiday traditions you can incorporate into your celebration.
 An Internet search can yield a lot of information on holiday traditions.
 Another good source is your local library where you may want to check out books on traditions such as The Book of New Family Traditions: How to Create Great Rituals for Holidays & Everydays by Meg Cox.

 2. Give of Yourself.
 Create gift certificates offering services to your friends, neighbours or your family.
 Coupon books can be decorated and personalized for the recipient.
 Tasks may include a car wash, baking, babysitting, laundry or something fun like a game night at home or a day at the park.

 3. Ask for Gift Receipts when you buy gifts and include them with the item you are giving.
 This makes returns or exchanges easier on the recipient and you know that your gift will not go unused or unworn.

 4. Stick to A Budget.
 Use the holiday spending planner worksheets in this brochure to plan your holiday spending.
 Suggest that adult family members exchanging gifts set a spending limit and consider drawing names instead of buying for everyone.
 Also, consider giving gift cards for family gifts.
 Then hit the stores on Boxing Day for amazing bargains!